How to Clean a Granite Composite Sink

 Granite composite sinks are hard, durable and resistant.
 Looking after them is quite simple.
-This article will explain how to properly care for your granite composite sink, from day-to-day care to deep cleaning to remove stains and buildup.
+This article will explain how to properly care for your granite composite sink, from day-to-day care to deep cleaning to remove stains, water spots and buildup.

 Advantages of Granite Composite Sinks